Union Station (Ogden, Utah): The need for a "Junction City"

 On March 8, 1869, the UP laid tracks through Ogden on its way to Promontory Summit, where it would meet the CP and complete the First transcontinental railroad across the United States.
 Despite the famous Golden spike ceremony that marked the completion of the rail line, both railroad companies knew that Promontory was too remote of a location to house the important junction point between their respective operations, and the decision was made to build the depot farther east down the line towards the larger populated cities of north-central Utah.
 Three cities near this location - Corinne, Uintah, and Ogden - competed with each other for the opportunity to house the facilities that they knew would serve as a major transit hub for cross-country travelers, who would have to transfer trains between the two different railroads.
-Corinne emerged as an early frontrunner for the junction, but The Church of Jesus Christ of Latter-day Saints - whose members made up much of Utah's settler population at this time - did not want their territory to be represented by what was then a Hell on Wheels railroad town full of bars and brothels.
+Corinne emerged as an early front-runner for the junction, but The Church of Jesus Christ of Latter-day Saints — whose members made up much of Utah's settler population at this time — did not want their territory to be represented by what was then a Hell on Wheels railroad town full of bars and brothels.
 In 1874 Brigham Young, the President of the Church, encouraged members to donate or sell parcels of land to him, which he then donated to the railroads on the condition that they build their facilities in west Ogden.
 This strategy worked, and Ogden became the official junction point between the two halves of the transcontinental railroad.